student measuring stuff in beaker

 A bachelor’s degree in biology, chemistry, economics, geosciences, mathematics, physics, public policy, or other appropriate natural science, social science or engineering discipline.

-All applicants, including UWM students, must upload an official or unofficial transcript directly into the Panthera admission application system for all work done at higher education/postsecondary institutions.
+All applicants, including UWM students, must upload an official or unofficial transcript into the Panthera admission application system for all work done at higher education/postsecondary institutions.
 All applicants who are admitted to the Graduate School will be required to submit an official transcript with the degree posted within two weeks of the beginning of their first semester of enrollment.

 The reason statement is an essential part of the application.
 It is used to determine the appropriateness of your educational and professional goals and serves as an example of your ability to express yourself in writing.
 Your reason statement should include: